racine-p-a/coupeTranscriber/README.md

 - Just download the zipped project (or git-clone it) ans copy the files on your server root location.

-Location for Uubuntu users : `/var/www/html/`
+Location for Ubuntu users : `/var/www/html/`

 Location for DebIan users : `/var/www/`